-Join Peggy Fisher for an in-depth discussion in this video Installing the Arduino software and drivers on a Windows computer, part of Up and Running with Arduino.
+Join Peggy Fisher for an in-depth discussion in this video Installing the Arduino software and drivers on a Windows computer, part of Learning Arduino.

 - Let's get started by downloading the latest version of the Arduino Software from the Arduino.cc website.
 The Arduino software includes all the components you need to write code, a text editor, compile, convert to machine language, and upload to your board to run the code.
 The same software is gonna be used for each of the boards.
 This type of software is called an IDE, or, an Integrated Development Environment.
 The download from Arduino is a free download.